Table of Contents[Hide][Show]

-When it comes to traditional cooking, this lentil soup recipe is one of the most economical as well as satisfying meals I make for my family.
+When it comes to traditional cooking, this soup made by soaking lentils and then simmering in a base of authentic bone stock is one of the most economical as well as satisfying meals I make for my family.

 I don’t know about you, but I’m all about low stress in the kitchen.
-Stressing out while trying to get healthy food on the table seems counterproductive to why you’re cooking in the first place!
+Anxiety while trying to get healthy food on the table seems counterproductive to why you’re cooking in the first place!

 Lentil Soup is Easy on the Budget